-Joint Enforcement Strike Force Combating California’s Underground Economy
+Joint Enforcement Strike Force: Combating the Underground Economy

-The Joint Enforcement Strike Force (JESF) is a coalition of California State government enforcement agencies that work together and in partnership with local and federal agencies to combat the underground economy to ensure a level playing field for California businesses.
-The JESF’s goals are intended to help restore economic stability and to improve working conditions and consumer and worker protection in the State.
+The Joint Enforcement Strike Force (JESF) is a partnership of California enforcement agencies that work with local and federal agencies to combat the underground economy to promote a level playing field for California businesses.

 - Department of Consumer Affairs: 1-800-952-5210